cncf/kubernetes-community-days/content/organizing-faq.md

 # Are Kubernetes Community Days limited to Kubernetes?

 No!
-Any open source, cloud native technology is appropriate to cover at a KCD.
+Any open source, cloud native technology is appropriate to cover at a KCD (including any combination of Kubernetes + any other CNCF project).
 The only requirements are that presentations not be vendor pitches.
 Please see the cloud native [definition](https://github.com/cncf/toc/blob/master/DEFINITION.md).

 # Can I call it a Cloud Native Day, Mini-KubeCon, or similar?

 Sorry, but it needs to be called Kubernetes Community Day [Location] (e.g., Kubernetes Community Day Bouvet Island).
 There are two reasons.
-First, we need it to include the term Kubernetes, as CNCF's ownership of the trademark lets us maintain control.
-Specifically, cloud native is not trademarked so anyone can run a Cloud Native Day, but Kubernetes Community Days can only operate under CNCF's aegis.
-Second, we believe that there will be a lot of value over time in building up the Kubernetes Community Day brand, in that it will enable new cities to more easily recruit speakers, sponsors, and attendees.
+Kubernetes is our strongest, worldwide, brand, communicating not only cloud native technology but openness and community participation with the name.
+As such, the Kubernetes Community Day name is the one that the CNCF is prepared to support with our marketing and legal resources.
+At some point in the future this may be revisited, but not for the first two years of the program.

 # Why is CNCF mandating the use of specific tools like Eventbrite for registration, Sched for the schedule, and SM Apply for the CFP?